yieldthedog/yieldthedog.github.com/source/_posts/2012-03-29-interesting-thingys-10.markdown

 <!-- more -->
 - [HTML5 Canvas + JS Firewors](http://jackrugile.com/lab/fireworks-v1/) .. oh so pretty!
 - [JSwiki](http://bebraw.github.com/jswiki/) - This wiki indexes libraries and resources available for JavaScript.
-- [Foresight.js](https://github.com/adamdbradley/foresight.js?utm_source=html5weekly&utm_medium=email) - checks, whether the user has a highres device like the iPad3, before images are loaded, so you can deliver highres images
+- [Foresight.js](https://github.com/adamdbradley/foresight.js) - checks, whether the user has a highres device like the iPad3, before images are loaded, so you can deliver highres images

-### C#

 ### Server / Operating Systems
 - [Load Balancing and Reverse Proxying with Nginxi](http://spin.atomicobject.com/2012/02/28/load-balancing-and-reverse-proxying-with-nginx/) - how to use nginx before a rack up or even a PHP app as a reverse proxy

 ### Ruby
 - [Barebone models to use with ActionPack in Rails 4.0](http://blog.plataformatec.com.br/2012/03/barebone-models-to-use-with-actionpack-in-rails-4-0/)